Jeremie-Beucler/Rythm-of-thoughts/README.md

 To explore this, we identified the dominant function of each chunk based on the highest LLM-assigned score (Control, Generation, Justification, or Regulation).
 In case of ties, the chunk was excluded from this analysis.

 We then examined whether chunk length (measured by word count) differed across functions.
 Intuitively, chunks associated with Response Generation might be longer, as participants explore and verbalize possible answers or reasoning steps.
-In contrast, chunks associated with Response Control or brief hesitation might be shorter.

 ![Boxplot of word count per chunk by dominant function.](./Output/boxplot_word_count.png)

 *Figure 7.
 Distribution of word count per chunk by dominant function.
 Points represent individual chunks; yellow markers indicate the mean word count per function.*

 ### Overall Trajectory

+First, let's have a first look at the trajectories using simple LOESS smoothing over the mean function scores.

 ![Mean trajectory of deliberation functions over normalized time.](./Output/overall_trajectory_loess_preliminary.png)